inaborges/inaborges/README.md

 ### Marina Borges

-I'm a Salesforce Consultant and Marketing Data Science student, from São Paulo, 🇧🇷 .
+I'm a Salesforce Developer Consultant and Marketing Data Science student, from São Paulo, 🇧🇷 .

 Building communities and bringing diversity in tech is my purpose.

-I'm involved in projects like [AI Inclusive](https://www.ai-inclusive.org) as Marketing Manager, and in [Codecademy](https://community.codecademy.com/sao-paulo/https://community.codecademy.com/sao-paulo/) and [Salesforce Women in Tech](https://trailblazercommunitygroups.com/salesforce-women-in-tech-group-sao-paulo-brazil/) communities as Community Leader.
+I'm involved in projects like [AI Inclusive](https://www.ai-inclusive.org) as Marketing Manager, and [Salesforce Women in Tech](https://trailblazercommunitygroups.com/salesforce-women-in-tech-group-sao-paulo-brazil/) as Community Leader.

 <center>
 <table>